Louise Martin (photographer): Early life and education

-Martin was born in Brenham, Texas, which was a small German town near Houston, on 9 January 1911, to Vanda Martin and Barbara (Harris) Martin.
+Martin was born in Brenham, Texas, which was a small German town near Houston, on January 9, 1911, to Vanda Martin and Barbara (Harris) Martin.
 She became interested in photography at a young age due to her love of pictures, which her mother encouraged.
 When Martin was eleven years old, her mother bought her her first camera for $3.98.
 By the time she was a junior in high school, Martin had replaced the company that took school photos at her high school.
 Martin's mother encouraged her to study home economics or nursing at a local Black university, but the courses that she was interested in were not offered.
 Instead, she worked in a River Oak mansion until she could afford to enroll at the University of Denver.
 Martin left Texas to go to school in Chicago because colleges from the South had racial discrimination policies that did not allow black people to attend.
 She studied photography at the Art Institute of Chicago and at the American School of Photography.
 In 1946 she received a degree in photography from University of Denver School of Photographic Arts and Scientists.
 While there, she was the only Black woman enrolled.

 While at the University of Denver, Martin worked as a freelance photographer.
 She took photographs of soldiers, as World War II increased the demand for portraits of servicemen.
 Martin's activity in Denver led to her joining the Rocky Mountain Association in the early 1950s.
 In 1952, she joined the Southwestern Photographers Convention as its only black member.
 Her success in the Southwestern Photographers Convention led to her memberships in the Texas Professional Photographers Association, the Professional Photographers of America, the Southwest Professional Photographers Association, and the Business and Professional Women’s Association.
 She was known for her use of lighting and her skill at retouching photographs.

 Career

-Later in life, she moved to Houston, Texas.
+Later in life, Martin moved to Houston, Texas.
 In Houston, she married Uriete Boze, a railroad porter.
 Shortly after their marriage, though, they divorced, as he wanted her to stay at home, and she was dedicated to her career.